rjs-7399/ai_agents/projects/ai_agent_with_memory_and_state/quickstart.md

 - Execution continues till we terminate, basically till we reach the END node.
 - invoke runs the graph asynchronously, waiting on each node to complete before moving to the next node.
 - The final state of the graph after being overridden by all the nodes get returned.
+- Step 2: Working with Chain
+- A chat message represents different type of conversations on exchanges in langchain.
+- What we type is a HumanMessage, what AI types is AIMessage.
+- We have SystemMessage, HumanMessage, AIMessage, Multimodality
+- SystemMessage - for content which should be passed to direct conversation.
+- HumanMessage - for content in the input from the user.
+- AIMessage - for content in the response from model.
+- Multimodality - for more information on multimodal content.
+- Chat Model: It is the llm that is fine tune to be able to have chat conversation.
+- Tools: Provides capability to llm to interact with an external world.
+-